jackomo007/node-flutter-smash/README.md

 ```

 ## Running the Application
-To run the application, start both the Node server and the Flutter frontend:
+### Set firestore credentials (For security purposes the credentials were removed)
+- Node: Set values at the file smash.json
+- Flutter: Set values at the end of the file firebase_options.dart

-### Import csv file to firestore
+### Run the Node Import csv file to firestore
 ```bash
 node import.js
 ```